Alocasia Regal Shield is widely known for their heart-shaped, smooth foliage with ruffled margins.

 Alocasia Regal Shield can be propagated in water, allowing roots to form.

 After the roots have been developed, they can be shifted to a smaller-sized pot to allow proper growth.

 3. How Often Should Alocasia Regal Shield be Misted?

 Misting the plant once a week is enough to keep it healthy and maintain the moisture level.

-Make sure to mist only the leaves and not the soil, as it may lead to waterlogging issues.
+Make sure to mist only the leaves, not the soil, as it may lead to waterlogging issues.

 4. Is Alocasia Regal Shields Rare?

 The Alocasia Regal Shield is found all across the globe.
-These plants thrive, especially in a tropical environment.
+These plants thrive, especially in tropical environments.

 Alocasia Regal Shield is a beautiful tropical plant known for its unique ‘elephant-shaped leaves.

 In addition, it is a plant well known for its purifying abilities and would be a perfect pick for any household.